mannyvergel/oils-js/README.md

 e.g.
 ```
-var Book = web.models('Book');
+const Book = web.models('Book');
 ```

 ### Components
 Oils js uses Mongoose for ORM, Mongo DB for the database and Nunjucks for templating.
 Only Mongo DB is supported for now but this may change in the future depending on the needs.

 For the default templating, Nunjucks has been chosen because it doesn't mess much with the html syntax.
-You can override this by passing an express templateEngine e.g. var web = new Web({templateEngine: myTemplateEngin}).
+You can override this by passing an express templateEngine e.g. let web = new Web({templateEngine: myTemplateEngin}).

 ### Features